 - Count D in Pet Shop of Horrors shows Leon what would have happened if he, and not his childhood friend, would have grown up to become a bank robber, slowly stripping away everything that makes his life worthwhile.
 Spoiler: The exact same thing as happened with his friend is what, granting Leon's wish of wanting to understand why his Childhood Friend shot himself rather than shoot Leon AND his wish to have died in his place.
 Count D doesn't take kindly to that kind of shit.

 - This was done in the french comic book "Si seulement" written by Rodolphe.
 A writer whose name is Joe Horton finds himself in different realities after he discovered a mysterious room in his basement with five doors (one for each reality) .
 In the first part of the scenario, he never saved his sister from an enraged dog, thus killing her and becoming a singer.
 As a result, his wife does not recognize him and his son does not exist.
-In the second part, his cowardness was worse as he never stood up his girlfriend from being bullied and raped by some thugs.
-He ended up as a cafe owner married to an unfaithful woman who abused him with her lover.
-In the third part, he was incarcerated due to a fire he created at a neighbor's farm, thus killing horse.
+In the second part, his cowardice was worse as he never stood up for his girlfriend and failed to protect her from being bullied and raped by a group of thugs.
+He ended up as a cafe owner, married to an unfaithful woman who abused him with her lover.
+In the third part, he was incarcerated due to a fire he created at a neighbor's farm, thus killing a horse.
 He became a corrupt politician.
-It was better that the fourth part, when he died while trying to save his sister, which let her becoming a very famou spainter.
+It was better that the fourth part, when he died while trying to save his sister, which allowed her to become a famous painter.
 In the final part, he was also put in jail and became a sadistic person, murdering children .
 He finally finds his old life back, coming to the conclusion that he has a wonderful existence.